rlmoser99/design_patterns/README.md

 - Convention Over Configuration: build an extensible system and not carrying the configuration burden.

 ## Template Method
+**Intent:**
+Define a skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of a algorithm without changing the algorithm's structure.

 **Problem:**
 We have a complex bit of code, but somewhere in the middle there is a bit that needs to vary.